CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-get-ms-destination-body.md

-# REST API: GET message body (Marketing Suite)
+# REST API: GET destination/message body (Marketing Suite)

-You can retrieve the message body with an HTTP GET call to the URL corresponding to the desired output format.
+You can retrieve the message body sent to a destination with an HTTP GET call to the URL corresponding to the desired output format.
 The URL always included the `$id`, which is the unique string that identifies a message.